stephen-fox/brkit/README.md

 }
 ```

-Here is what happens when the above program:
+Here is what happens when we execute the above program:

 ```console
 $ go run tmpexample/main.go exec cat